rosskidson/nestris_x86/README.md

 The emulator of choice for development on this project is fceux:
 - http://fceux.com/web/home.html

-### Tetris effect
-It was not the intent of this project to copy or undermine tetris effect connected with its classic tetris mode.
-This project was started well before the new modes tetris effect were announced, and it also has somewhat of a different scope.
-If you like NES tetris and have a windows system, go and get tetris effect connected.

 ### Bugs, suggestions, feedback
 Any feedback is very welcome!
 Open an issue or simply email me directly: ross dot kidson at gmail dot com